The blog entry OpenProvider stated that the ideal social network should have:

 " (Source) I don't want to pick on finger in particular - I just want to note that if you want to set up some kind of distributed service, then basically you need to be technically knowledgeable, and running Linux (well, OK, maybe Windows will get you there EVENTUALLY).
 Perhaps I could envision a programmatic front-end that will set something up for a complete newbie, which provides an inflexible framework for becoming published, and incorporates its own little server.
 Even then, the user might be expected to know how to perform port forwarding on their router - this is likely to be surprisingly challenging for someone who is computer illiterate (hell, my dad doesn't even understand the concept that a picture is a "file").

-- I think there is always going to be a trade-off between centralised and decentralised designs.
+Since finger usually serves no useful purpose and reveals potentially sensitive information about accounts on the system, the best solution is to disable it. - I think there is always going to be a trade-off between centralised and decentralised designs.
 Centralisation allows for technical people to set up the framework once, and allow non-technical people to access those services without complicated setups.
 Central servers are likely to be better backed up, and they don't suffer from users turning off their machines.

 1 comment: